 “The survivors claim they’d been hired by an off-world company,” replied Jean.
 “It’s an outfit called The Wyndham Group, apparently.
 The Chief Expediter says the group filed a flight plan to haul the cabin and the six locals out to that site about three weeks ago.”

 “Was there any mention of why this Wyndham Group wanted these men out there?” asked Rene.

 “No,” replied Jean, “but according to the Marquis, they were out there doing controlled range burns to destroy patches of Blue-Eyed Angel wildflowers.”

 “Hmmm,” grunted the Grand Magistrate.
-“I would imagine that no one has told Baroness Olena Lafevre about this yet, otherwise she’d be here already having kittens over that little detail.”
+“I would imagine that no one has told Her Ladyship Baroness Olena Lafevre about this yet, otherwise she’d be here already having kittens over that little detail.”

 “Well,” said Jean, “she’s apparently had some interaction with the off-worlders already.
 She’s hired a group of seasonal workers to make seed beds of those wildflowers to ship to arcology farms on Narmada.
 She raises them on her farm to make herbal tea, of course.
 The Chief Expediter mentioned that the Wyndham group bought up all of the Baroness’ surplus tea when they were here, as well.”

 “Which means we have three people dead and two more hurting over a bunch of wildflowers, Constable?”
 Rene tossed the paperwork he’d been holding onto the desk and rubbed his eyes.
 “The last time we had people dead around here in a firefight was over possession of a herd of goats, but at least that had the advantage of making sense.”